ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 code is to be entered at the dynamic URL given in the response.
-While this URL is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the AS grant URL.
+While this URL is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the grant endpoint URI.

 ~~~ json
 "interact": {